supachaic/bnk48-face-recognition/README.md

 ## How to create descriptors profile

-This App use descriptors profile of known face (facial feature vector of 128 array of number) stores in JSON format as reference for face recognition.
-The sample profile of BNK48 current members (as of December 2018) is located in folder `/src/descriptors/bnk48.json`
+This App uses descriptors profile of known faces (facial feature vector of 128 array of number) stored in JSON format as reference for face recognition.
+The sample profile of BNK48 current members (as of December 2018) is located in folder `src/descriptors/bnk48.json`

 ### JSON Profile